-Braided Cinnamon Rolls are a delightful variation of the classic sweet rolls with a beautifully woven braided appearance, drizzled with a cream cheese glaze.
+Braided Cinnamon Rolls are a delightful variation of the classic sweet rolls with a beautifully woven braided appearance, topped with a cream cheese frosting.
 They are so soft and the combination of cinnamon, brown sugar, and butter in each layer makes them so irresistible!
 They are wonderful without the glaze, too.
 You can also make these in an air fryer!
 Once you fall in love with these, be sure to also make my more traditional Cinnamon Rolls, too.

 Ingredients & Substitutions

 Milk: When warming up the milk, be sure it reaches a temperature of between 100°F and 110°F. This is the perfect temperature to activate the yeast used in the recipe.
 If the milk is too hot, it will kill the yeast, and if it is too cold, it will not activate.

 Yeast: Use active dry yeast, which needs to be activated with warm milk.

 Butter: You will use unsalted butter in all three parts of the recipe from the dough to the filling to the frosting.
 In total, you will need about 2 sticks of butter (plus an extra tablespoon for greasing the bowl).

 Filling: The filling is layers of butter and a brown sugar and cinnamon mixture.

 Frosting: The whipped cream cheese frosting is spread over the warm rolls for an even more indulgent treat!
 But, the rolls are delicious without the frosting, too.

 Can I Make Braided Cinnamon Rolls Ahead Of Time?

 Yes!
 Once you have the rolls assembled and braided, cover the pan with greased plastic wrap.
 Place it in the refrigerator.
 Do this before letting them rise at room temperature.
 They can be stored in the refrigerator for up to 24 hours.
 When ready to bake, remove the rolls from the refrigerator and let them come to room temperature (2-3 hours) before baking.